 - A feeling of urgency about starting treatment, especially with a serious diagnosis like cancer

 - Lack of access or the inability to travel to centers of excellence that can provide second opinions from experts in the field

 - Concern that the cost will not be covered by insurance if they seek a second opinion from a physician at a center of excellence outside their insurance network

 In actuality, there’s no need to start treatment for most conditions, including most cancers, immediately after you receive a diagnosis.
 And most doctors welcome a second opinion.
-If they actively discourage seeking one, that can be a sign that you should consider switching doctors.
+If the doctor actively discourages seeking one, that can be a sign that you should consider finding a new doctor.

 There are several different ways you can start the conversation about a second opinion with your doctor, including:

 - Telling your doctor you want to be sure that you explore all your treatment options, so you’d like to get the opinion of a non-surgical specialist in the case of a recommendation for surgery or of other types of oncologists (medical, radiation, and surgical) if you’re diagnosed with cancer, for example

 - Letting your doctor know that you always talk to more than one expert when you need to make an important decision, whether that’s a medical, financial, or personal decision

 - Asking your doctor if he or she were diagnosed with your condition, what doctor’s opinion would they seek

 - Letting your doctor know that you’d like the opinion of a physician that specializes in treating your condition